Architecture

 • the prompt template rendered for each issue

 The orchestrator does not guess its way around missing repo context.
-It reads the workflow file, then turns local queue state into per-issue workspaces and agent runs.
+It reads the workflow file, then turns local queue state into per-issue workspaces and Codex runs.

 Why the architecture stays local-first